nurbilu/chat_game_proj/General_fixs_&_errors.md

    2.a. change /adjust /fix /add toasts messages in all components (almost done) - make sure all toast have message content and finishings ()
    2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))
-   2.c. change mouse cursor to pointer when hovering over offcanvas menu (done) 2.d. finish library hover-card-move logic - when right scroll only display - Back to Left Side <button> , when bottom scroll only display - Back to Top <button> , else display both as current display state (done) - only fix/adjust the close <button> of the hover card of lib-search , chat , edit-profile , character-creation ()
+   2.c. change mouse cursor to pointer when hovering over offcanvas menu (done) 2.d. finish library hover-card-move logic - when right scroll only display - Back to Left Side <button> , when bottom scroll only display - Back to Top <button> , else display both as current display state (done) - only fix/adjust the close <button> of the hover card of lib-search , chat , edit-profile , character-creation (done) - done but to chrcter-creation component ()

 (estimated time frame: ~ 9 hours)(almost done)
    3.a. fix / insure refresh token is working as expected with the login Modal as login component (?) - fix the remember me that is cleared from local storage